picturamundi/36-qui/README.md

 **For users who want to skip the explanation of this layout's design, here are the condensed should-knows:**

-- 36-key layout made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92).
+- 36-key layout made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind.
 Since the Microdox has has a very retracted thumb-cluster, I treat the innermost key as the primary thumb key.
-It might be best to edit the keymap and swap this with the middle thumb key for something like a Corne.
+It might be best to edit the keymap and swap this inner key with the middle thumb key for something like a Corne.
 ![microdox](/images/microdox-bud.svg)
 _Microdox form-factor_

 - For commands with no dedicated ZMK key-code (e.g. navigate backward and forward on webpages), I'm using shortcuts key-combos that work on my personal machine, but they may have to be customized for other devices.
-See the [layout legend](#legend) below for what these shortcuts are supposed to actually do.
+See the [layout legend](#legend) below if ever you're confused about what these shortcuts in the keymap are supposed to actually do.

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is a much less fully-featured project which was designed with only my own personal use in mind, here are nonetheless the key advantages for me:
   - Tap-Shift for less finger strain when typing, with the option of a tradition hold-shift in the form of a home-row mod
   - Tab-control on home-layer… in fact in general [there's just more that's accessible on the home layer](#1-home-accessible-keys)
   - One-handed layers for mouse-friendly use
   - DVORAK alphas with optional [QWERTY command shortcuts](#qwerty-commands-and-hand-matching)
+  - Eventually, when I get around to installing rotary encoders on my device, the plan is to support them with much more versatile media inputs.

 ## Ergonomic considerations

-This isn't the place to belabor points about ergonomic layouts, or sub-40% keyboards, or the advantages of using a custom firmware, all of which aren't unique to this layout and have been written about elsewhere.
-I'll summarize these general features in this brief list:
+This isn't the place to explain at length yet again what are often cited as potential ergonomic advantages of programmable, tiny keyboards like the Microdox for touch-typists.
+I'll only briefly list this potential advantages below, and note that they need to be nuanced.

 - Hardware
   - **36-key layout**: Minimise wrist movement for touch-typists by placing all keys within immediate reach of fingers resting on the home row.
 Also makes it easier to type without ever looking at the keyboard — even for numbers, function keys, etc.